 A 55% majority of Americans say that abortion should not be included as a guaranteed medical benefit if the government health care reform plan passes.
 Only about half as many (28%) say it should be included.
 The public was more evenly divided in a comparable Gallup survey conducted during the health care debate in 1994.
 At that time 42% said abortion should be covered by government benefits while 49% said it should not be.
-More than seven-in-ten (72%) of those who oppose the legislation say coverage of abortion should not be
+More than seven-in-ten (72%) of those who oppose the legislation say coverage of abortion should not be included in government benefits.
+Even among Americans who favor health care reform, a 46% plurality says abortion should not be included in government benefits, while 35% say it should be.

-Most Say Abortion Should Not be a Benefit in Health Reform
+Most Say Abortion Should Not be a Benefit in Health Reform Abortion included in government benefits Should be Should not be Depends/Don't know Aug 1994 % 42 49 9 100 Nov 2009 % 28 55 17 100 Q6.

-Aug Nov

-Abortion included in 1994 2009

-government benefits % %

-Should be 42 28

-Should not be 49 55

-Depends/Don't know 9 17

-100 100

-Q6.
 Based on total public.
 1994 from Gallup.
 Figures may not add to 100% because of rounding.